tballison/commoncrawl-fetcher-lite/README.md

 to a file named `urls-for-truncated-files.txt`.

 ### Refetch Truncated Files
 There are many options for this.
-The simplest might be:
+The simplest might be [wget](https://www.gnu.org/software/wget/):
 `wget -i urls-for-truncated-files.txt`

+See also options for [curl](https://curl.se/).

+The [Nutch project](https://nutch.apache.org/) may be overkill, but it is extremely robust (**it powers Common Crawl!**), and it records the WARC information for each fetch.

 ## Design Goals
 This is intended to be light-weight.
 The current design does not store